 12 keys to choosing the best career coach for you

 Making the decision to improve your professional life through career coaching is only the first step.
 The big question now is, how do you choose the right career coach for you?
-If you can afford a personalised service such as the one offered by OrientaEuro – or if you are eligible for a governmental subsidy to access its services almost for free – you do not need to worry about this: OrientaEuro’s director will do the matching for you among its 30 career coaches, based on a pre-questionnaire which you would receive.
+If you can afford a personalised service such as the one offered by OrientaEuro – or if you are eligible for a governmental subsidy to access its services almost for free – you do not need to worry about this: OrientaEuro’s director will do the matching for you from among its 30 career coaches, based on a pre-questionnaire which you fill-in.

 But, if you have no other choice than to tackle this decision by yourself, here are a few things to keep in mind and help you with your decision.

 1. Anyone can call themselves a ‘coach’ as coaching is still not regulatedAt present, coaching is not regulated (at least not in Belgium; if you live in another country, it could differ) so anybody can call themselves a ‘coach’, regardless of their training and expertise.
-It’s important to do some research and find a career coach who adheres to a specific and clear “code of conduct” and/or who belongs to a career coaching centre that sets out clear standards, requirements, supervision stages, quality evaluation, etc. This way you can assure that you are in good hands and that your investment (in money, time and energy) is going to pay off.
+It’s important to do some research and find a career coach who adheres to a specific and clear “code of conduct” and/or who belongs to a career coaching centre that sets out clear standards, requirements, supervision stages, and quality evaluation, etc. This way you can assure that you are in good hands, and your investment (in money, time and energy) is going to pay off.